livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 Properties:

 - App semantics are isolated.
-Objects and their meanings are app scoped.
+Objects and their meanings are app-scoped.
 - App boundaries are enforced by validation and authorization rules.

 ### 6.2 app_id and app_slug

-`app_id` is the numeric identifier used to bind storage and object identifiers to an app. `app_slug` is the stable string name used for human readable identification and routing.
+`app_id` is the numeric identifier used to bind storage and object identifiers to an app. `app_slug` is the stable string name used for human-readable identification and routing.

 Constraints:

-- app_id determines the per app table set in storage.
+- app_id determines the per-app table set in storage.
 - app_slug identifies the app in configuration and higher level interfaces.

 This file does not define allocation rules for app_id.

 ### 6.3 Type

-`type` is an app scoped identifier for a specific object category within an app.
+`type` is an app-scoped identifier for a specific object category within an app.

 Two representations are used: